partrita/DataAnalysis-w-AI-course/week01/assets/which-ai.md

 * access to Projects to organize chats and documents
 * web access
 * extended thinking for complex work

+## Other cool stuff I use

+### Notebook LM

+[Google's Notebook LM] (https://notebooklm.google/) is able to "understand" and summarize any material (such as research paper) and relate it to other topics.
+Can create fun audo summaries like a podcast.
+Here is one on a [research paper of mine on cultural homophily](https://notebooklm.google.com/notebook/655d48f9-bff7-4ac3-908b-5b9bc48e5be4/audio).

+### Github Copilot

+Github Copilot goes inside your code editor such as Rstudio, VSCode, Jupyter Notebook and helps writing code.
+Great to write frequent stuff like loops or graphs.

+It has an Education -- free access for students: [GithubEducation](https://github.com/education/students)

+### Cursor

+[Cursor AI](https://www.cursor.com/) is the most popular AI code editor, I have very limited experience, but is favored by software developers.

 ## Feedback
 Dear Reader.
 I have limited experience.
 Suggestions are welcome, please post an issue.